-researcher and since 1994 as Head of the research group “Microrobotics and Micromechatronics”.
-He became an assistant professor in 1996 and qualified for a full faculty position by habilitation at the University of Karlsruhe in 1999.
-In 2000 he accepted a faculty position at the University of Kassel, Germany.
-A year later, he was invited to establish a new Division for Microrobotics and Control Engineering (AMiR) at the University of Oldenburg, Germany.
+Sergej Fatikow studied electrical engineering and computer science at the Ufa Aviation Technical University in Russia, where he received his doctoral degree in 1988 with work on fuzzy control of complex nonlinear systems.
+During his work in Russia he published over 30 papers and received over 50 patents.
+In 1990 he moved to University of Karlsruhe in Germany, where he initiated the new research field of microrobotics.
+He became an assistant professor in 1996 and received his habilitation at University of Karlsruhe in 1999.
+In 2000 he accepted a professor position at the University of Kassel, Germany.
+A year later, he established a new Division for Microrobotics and Control Engineering (AMiR) at the University of Oldenburg, Germany.
 Since 2001 he is a full professor in the Department of Computing Science and Head of AMiR.
-His research interests include micro- and nanorobotics, automated robot-based nanohandling in SEM, AFM-based nanohandling, sensor feedback at nanoscale, and robot control.
+His research interests include micro/nanorobotics, industrial robotics and automation at nanoscale, nanohandling inside SEM, AFM-based nanohandling, sensor feedback at nanoscale, and robot control.

-- Reviewer/Evaluator for the EU, the German Research Foundation (DFG), Swiss National Science Foundation (SNF), American National Science Foundation(NSF), French National Research Agency (ANR), Swiss Federal Institute of Technology, Danish National Research Foundation (DNRF), the Netherlands Organization for Scientific Research, Fonds de recherche du Québec, Research Grant Council (RGC) of Hong Kong, Academy of Finland, and others.
-Member of a professor search committee at several international universities.
+- Reviewer/Evaluator for the EU, the German Research Foundation (DFG), Swiss National Science Foundation (SNF), American National Science Foundation(NSF), National Research Foundation of Korea, French National Research Agency (ANR), Swiss Federal Institute of Technology, Danish National Research Foundation (DNRF), the Netherlands Organization for Scientific Research, Fonds de recherche du Québec, Research Grant Council (RGC) of Hong Kong, Academy of Finland, Natural Sciences and Engineering Research Council of Canada (NSERC), IEEE Robotic and Automation Society, Humboldt Foundation….

 - Member of IEEE (1998−), German Academia Association (DHV, 1996−).